How to take Full and Partial Screenshot with Selenium WebDriver

 While performing manual testing we often take screenshots of the broken pages or bugs to use them as evidence and they are very useful in convincing the developers.
 Similarly, in automation Selenium provides us the commands to capture screenshots of the webpages.

-1. Take Full Screenshot with Selenium WebDriver
+1. Take a Full Screenshot with Selenium WebDriver

 /* Create object of File class of Java */ File screenshot = some selenium code

-- Pass the WebDriver object to TakeScreenshot interface constructor, which we create at the beginning of every script.
+- Pass the WebDriver object to the TakeScreenshot interface constructor, which we create at the beginning of every script.

 - Then we'll call the getScreenshotAs() method from TakeScreenshot.